-“I’m not going to tell you to relax, because that’s not what I want you to do,” declares Dr. Sara Gottfried right off the top of her Speakeasy at Wanderlust Colorado.
+“I’m not going to tell you to relax, because that’s not what I want you to do,” declares Dr. Sara Gottfried.
 In her talk on managing cortisol (and thereby stress levels), she emphasizes that her version of reducing stress, “is a much more advanced physiological state [than relaxation].
 When you entrain your sympathetic nervous system (the half that deals with ‘fight or flight’) with your parasympathetic nervous system (the half that does ‘rest and digest’), you are better able to manage your stress.
 It’s about perception and being about to rise above the fray and look more objectively at your own stressors and how you dance with them.”

 Why is cortisol so crucial to your health?
 If your cortisol level is in its ideal “Goldilocks” position, your energy is consistent, your blood sugar is stable, your mood upbeat, and your sleep is restorative.

-If all of this hasn’t convinced you to click play on Dr. Sara’s Speakeasy by now, then scan a very short list of the many kernels of wisdom Dr. Sara shares in this video, and then set aside the time to watch it to learn:
+If all of this hasn’t convinced you to listen to Dr. Sara’s Speakeasy by now, then scan a very short list of the many kernels of wisdom Dr. Sara shares in this video, and then listen to the podcast to learn: